Laser Vision Correction

 At Marshall Eye Surgeons, we use the most advanced femtosecond and excimer laser technology, which includes the Custom Wavefront treatment for all of our patients.
 This means that your treatment is unique and geared specifically toward your eyes.
 If you are having LASIK treatment, a bladeless technique utilizing the FS200 laser is performed to create your LASIK flap.
 This is also known as ‘all-laser’ LASIK.

-Dr. Vishal Verma and Dr. Maya Bitar are experienced in laser vision correction, including LASIK and PRK.
+Dr. Vishal Verma and Dr. Russell Fry are board-certified ophthalmologists with years of experience in laser vision correction, including both LASIK and PRK.
 To schedule a consultation, call Marshall Eye Surgeons at 304-691-8800.

 What is the difference between PRK and LASIK?

 Photorefractive keratectomy (PRK) involves removal of the surface layer of the cornea (the epithelium) and then treatment with an excimer laser to the layer beneath (the stroma).
 Laser-assisted in situ keratomileusis, commonly known as LASIK, involves the lifting of a corneal flap and treatment with an excimer laser underneath this flap.

 The advantages of PRK include a significantly lower risk of ectasia, no risk of flap complications such as dislocation, and potentially better long-term stability.
 The advantages of LASIK include quicker healing time and less risk of scarring.
 Overall, both procedures are safe and effective methods for reducing dependence upon glasses.